tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 	    <div class="grid__item push--one--two-twelfths one--eight-twelfths push--two--two-tenths two--six-tenths">
 	    	<h2>The styles</h2>

 	    	<p>Usually I don&rsquo;t have to do this for my website because it was fairly simple until now.
-Given that I was going to have multiple pages with a few different templates, I pulled together a quick style guide.
-This helps keep the number of styles created to a minimum and makes my development move a lot faster.</p>
+Given that I was going to have multiple pages with a few different templates, I pulled together a quick style guide to ensure that I was staying consistent.
+This also helps keep the number of styles created to a minimum and makes my development move a lot faster.</p>
 	    </div>
 	</div>